The price of gold has dropped sharply, but the bear market appears to be nearing its end.

 Chart: The Price of Gold 1983–2013 and TCI+ Indications

-If we focus on the bear markets of the past 20 years, we may conclude that the levels of TCI+ below -15% are considered high oversold levels.
-These TCI+ oversold levels have been followed in the past by great gold price rallies.
-Note that on the 15th of April 2013, TCI+ was found at -14.0% and that means that the bear market is probably coming to an end.
+If we look at gold’s bear markets over the past 20 years, TCI+ levels below -15% have indicated strong oversold conditions.
+In the past, these oversold levels were followed by significant gold price rallies.
+On April 15, 2013, TCI+ was at -14.0%, suggesting the bear market is likely coming to an end.

 TCI+ Data Table